Military history of the Crusader states: Tactics

 Tactics followed by Crusaders varied according to the commander at the time and depended on the strengths of the different armies.
 The Crusaders were generally less mobile than their foes especially the Seljuk Turks who regularly used horse archers.
 However, the Crusader heavy cavalry had a powerful charge that could and did turn many battles.
 Where records are available several common threads on tactics may be found.
 Surprise attacks and ambushes were common and generally effective and were used by both the Crusaders and their enemies.
-Examples of surprise attacks included the Battle of Dorylaeum (1097), the Battle of Ascalon (1099) and the Battle of Lake Huleh (1157).
+Examples of surprise attacks included the battles of Dorylaeum(1097), Ascalon (1099) and Lake Huleh (1157).
 Against horse archers such as those used by the Seljuks, running battles were common.
 In these instances, the Crusaders kept in close marching formation while being harassed by mobile horse archers.
 Generally the forces opposing the Crusaders were unable or unwilling to attempt breaking the formation.
 This type of battle usually resulted in no clear result.
-Examples of running battles include the Battle of Bosra (1147) and the Battle of Aintab (1150).
+Examples of running battles include the battles of Bosra (1147) and Aintab (1150).
 This use of relatively heavily armoured troops to shield the less armoured foot soldiers and archers was also seen in the formation used by Bohemund of Taranto during the Battle of Dorylaeum (1097).
 Although often no clear result appeared in running battles, there could be a chance for the Crusaders to charge into unprepared and disorganised enemy forces after some time had passed.
 This could result in a decisive victory, as happened in the Battle of Arsuf (1191) although it was not part of the original battle plan.
 Against the Fatimid forces, which used foot archers and light melee cavalry, the Crusaders could use their heavy cavalry more effectively, achieving decisive results.
 This can be seen in the first and third battles of Ramla.
 In the Second Battle of Ramla, faulty intelligence had resulted in the near-destruction of a small Crusader force.